 Our pupils have access to two hours of Physical Education per week – through which we develop the six areas of activity agreeing to the National Curriculum – Gymnastics, Games, Dance, Athletics, Swimming and Outdoor Adventure Activities.
 Progression is evident within and through the year groups across the school.

-Pupils are taught a range of sports including: football, basketball, gymnastics, netball, tag rugby, kwik cricket, badminton, tennis, swimming and athletics.
+Pupils are taught a range of sports including: dance, football, basketball, gymnastics, netball, tag rugby, kwik cricket, badminton, tennis, swimming and athletics.
 Sports covered within school are actively discussed with the pupils who are at the forefront of any decisions.
-All pupils at Rowlatts Hill are encouraged to attend Sports Clubs.
+All pupils at Rowlatts Mead are encouraged to attend Sports Clubs.
 Additionally, pupils are also encouraged to represent the school through inter or intra school competition.

-We at Rowlatts, aim to provide the pupils with a range of different experiences.
+We at Rowlatts, we aim to provide the pupils with a range of different experiences.
 Therefore, we frequently have outside agencies coming into school to work closely with pupils.
 Such agencies work in conjunction with the class teachers to deliver, plan and coach pupils and staff alike.
 Some of these agencies include: Leicester Tigers, Leicester Riders, Leicester City Football Club, Leicester Foxes, Leicester Badminton and also DMU Moving Together.
 Such CPD experiences from outside agencies, combined with the in house CPD delivered by the Physical Education Leads has resulted in an increased in staff confidence in the delivery of Physical Education.

 As a school, we pride ourselves on developing students understanding, confidence and ability in a range of sports.
 We aim to give each child the opportunity to represent the school within sport.